quux00/simplecsv/DIFFERENCES.md

  * `[simplecsv]`: **accepted** by the CSVReader, irrelevant to the CSVParser.
 As with OpenCSV, you specify how many header lines there are to skip

 * Each record "should" contain the same number of comma-separated fields.
- * [simplecsv]: **rejected**: whatever you give it, it will handle
+ * `[simplecsv]`: **rejected**: whatever you give it, it will handle

 * A (double) quote character in a field must be represented by two (double) quote characters.
-** [simplecsv]: **rejected**: as stated above, this is bizarre.
+ * `[simplecsv]`: **rejected**: as stated above, this is bizarre.
 Simplecsv behaves more like typical programming language compilers when it comes to escaping quote characters.

 * Any field may be quoted (with double quotes).
-** [simplecsv]: **too limiting**: yes, any field can be quoted by double quotes or any other character that the user designates as the quote char.
+ * `[simplecsv]`: **too limiting**: yes, any field can be quoted by double quotes or any other character that the user designates as the quote char.

 * Fields containing a line-break, double-quote, and/or commas should be quoted.
 (If they are not, the file will likely be impossible to process correctly).
- * [simplecsv]: **partially rejected**: First, agree that commas that are part of values should be quoted.
-Second, one should *escape* not quote quotes and embedded line breaks.
-True line breaks are not allowed by simplecsv - records are assumbed to be on one line.
+ * `[simplecsv]`: **partially rejected**: First, agree that commas that are part of values should be quoted.
+Second, one should *escape*, not quote, quotes and embedded line breaks.
+True line breaks within a record are not allowed by simplecsv - records are assumed to be on one line.

 * Spaces are considered part of a field and should not be ignored.
-** [simplecsv]: **accepted, but configurable**: the default behavior of simplecsv is to keep everything except the outer quotes.
+ * `[simplecsv]`: **accepted, but configurable**: the default behavior of simplecsv is to keep everything except the outer quotes.
 If you want to trim whitespace from the edges of the token, then set the trimWhiteSpace=true flag.